-Imagine this scenario: You see a being dressed only in pure white with a halo spreading a soft glow of light all around her.
-What do you think of her?
-Would you expect her to be a criminal?
+Imagine this scenario: You see someone dressed only in pure white with a halo spreading a soft glow of light.
+What do you think of that person?
+Would you expect the person to be a criminal?
 Of course not.
-You assume she's good because of that halo.
+You assume that person is good because of that halo.
 This image beautifully illustrates the "halo effect" that theorists and researchers have studied for many years.
 If you're guilty of this cognitive bias, you're not alone.
 As you'll learn in this article, we all do it, and we're all affected by it.
 Most of the time, we're not even aware of it.

 What is the Halo Effect?

-The first psychologist to identify and name this effect was Edward Thorndike.
-In 1920, he presented his theory of the halo effect in an article called "A Constant Error in Psychological Ratings."
+The first social psychologist to identify and name this effect was Edward Thorndike.
+In 1920, he presented his theory of the halo effect in an article called "A Constant Error in Psychological Ratings" published in the Journal of Applied Psychology.
 His article was based on interviews with commanding military officers who were evaluating their soldiers.

 Another thing to remember about the halo effect, as well as other cognitive biases, is that they happen unconsciously.
 You don't deliberately choose to ignore important information.
 Instead, you deceive yourself without being consciously aware of it.